cmmagazz/XPressImport/readme.md

 TO RUN THE SCRIPT
 The script is run as a two step process:
 1) Changes are made to the XPInputDeck.m file to include all necessary user inputs
-2) Right click > run the xpressimport.m file, which performs the following:
+2) Run the XPInputDeck file, which cleans up the space, reads the variables, and runs xpressimport.m which does:
-2)a) Clean up the space, and read the variables in XPInputDeck 2)b) Run LoadGridV2, which reads from the excel file to create the variables 2)c) Run plot_fig to clean the variables and plot figures.
+2)a) Runs LoadGridV2, which reads from the excel file to create the variables 2)b) Runs plot_fig to clean the variables and plot figures.
-2)d) Run mcreate to create a .m file which can be used to change the figures, containing details on how the figures were plotted.
+2)c) Runs mcreate to create a .m file which can be used to change the figures, containing details on how the figures were plotted.

+The data output is a series of X * Y doubles which contain all the values in a grid.
+This includes the expected Hardness (H), Modulus (M), Depth (D), as well as the X and Y coordinates.
+See the plot_fig code for more details on what else is present.
+The convention in this is slightly different but helpful when analysing:
+1) Origin is at 0 : X(1,1) & Y(1,1) = 0.
+2) Coordinates are cartesian: X(2,1) > X(1,1), and Y(1,2) > Y(1,1)
+The main plotting function used is contourf, which holds the spatial convention and makes (in my opinion) a nice visualisation of the data.

 This program is given as-is with an MIT license.
 Please feel free to use and improve this, but give credit to this repository.